-In Jin Wang's development process, "transform" into Danny and Chin-Kee is an implication of the re-imagine of self-identification and internalized stereotypes.
-The main topic in this graphic novel is the ethnic identity struggle of a Chinese American boy, Jin Wang.
+In Jin Wang's development process, "transform" into Danny and Chin-Kee is an implication of the re-imagine of self-identification and internalized stereotypes. [nice] The main topic in this graphic novel is the ethnic identity struggle of a Chinese American boy, Jin Wang.
 The discrimination on him starts since he first came to the Mayflower Elementary School.
 The atmosphere isn't friendly to him.
 The teacher not only mispronounced Jin Wang's name and failed to introduce where he came from correctly but also connives the discriminations.
+[Cite this example clearly.
+Also how is mispronouncing one’s name an act of discrimination (and not just a mistake)?]
 When Timmy said that Chinese people eat dogs, instead of stopping this racial discrimination, she promoted this stereotype by replying, "Jin's family probably stopped that sort of thing as soon as they came to the United States" (Yang, 31).
+[How is the teacher promoting this stereotype?
+Unpack the logic behind her statement, and explain your own logic as well.]
 At school, Jin Wang is teased and aliened due to his Chinese heritage.
+[How?
+Present examples.]
 However, he still attempts to be accepted by his white American classmates.
 He starts having sandwiches instead of traditional Chinese food, dumplings that he used to eat.
 Also, he changes his hairstyle to make it look similar to Greg's.
+[Provide page references for these examples.]
 However, all those efforts end up in vain, he still cannot eliminate the stereotypes like "chink" and "geek" labeled on him.
+[You state he does, but you don’t explain why he can’t eliminate them.]
 As a result, he forms an assimilated identity that is giving up his Chinese ethnic identity and identifies only with the Caucasian American culture (Liebkind, 115).
-This situation becomes more tensive in his seventh grade after he fell in love with Amelia Harris, a Caucasian girl.
+[OK] This situation becomes more tensive in his seventh grade after he fell in love with Amelia Harris, a Caucasian girl.
 Just like the Monkey King who wants to be accepted as a deity by denying he is a monkey, Jin denies his Chinese identity so much that he even transforms into a different character Danny, a white American boy.
 However, no matter how hard he denies his Chinese identity, the Chinese heritage is inescapable which makes Jin fear of it.
+[OK, but why can’t he escape it?
+Explain this claim.
+This premise is not automatically understood or accepted.]
 As a result, he consciously re-imagines his Chinese identity to be Chin-Kee, a combination of all the racial stereotypes.
+[This paragraph mostly summarizes the discrimination Jin faced as a child.
+You’re trying to argue that Jin has “internalized stereotypes” and changed his “self-identification.”
+Don’t focus on the stereotypes he faced from his peers; focus on the process of internalization you mentioned.
+Exactly how did he “self-identify” as Chinese in his childhood?
+How does he start to later “self-identify” as Caucasian?
+A person saying, “I want to be around Caucasians” is not necessarily identifying himself as Caucasians.
+You need to support your claims more directly, and tie the instances you summarize to your claims.]